Berezinskii-Kosterlitz-Thouless transition of two-component Bose mixtures with inter-component Josephson coupling

 We start from the Hamiltonian $H = \int d^2x\: \mathcal{H}$ as

-for two-dimensional Bose mixtures describing two different quantum sublevels coupled by the Josephson oscillation.
-Here $\psi_i$ ($i = 1,2$) is the $i$-th Bose field with the particle mass $m$, $g_1 > 0$ is the intra-component interaction strength common for both components, $g_2 > 0$ is the inter-component interaction strength, and $q \geq 0$ is the Josephson (Rabi) coupling strength.
+for two-dimensional Bose mixtures describing two different quantum sublevels coupled by the Josephson coupling.
+Here $\psi_i$ ($i = 1,2$) is the $i$th Bose field with the particle mass $m$, $g_1 > 0$ is the intracomponent interaction strength common for both components, $g_2 > 0$ is the intercomponent interaction strength, and $q \geq 0$ is the Josephson coupling strength.
 Here, we set $g_1 > g_2$ for the miscible ground state.
 Considering a BKT transition as a phenomenon at finite temperatures, we ignore the quantum fluctuation.
-We further impose an additional constraint $(1 / L^2) \int d^2x\: |\psi_i|^2 = n_i$ ($i = 1,2$), where $n_i$ and $L$ are the particle number density for the $i$-th component and the system size, respectively.
+We further impose an additional constraint $(1 / L^2) \int d^2x\: |\psi_i|^2 = n_i$ ($i = 1,2$), where $n_i$ and $L$ are the particle number density for the $i$th component and the system size, respectively.